sam-ayo/automate-repo-cloning/README.md

 # CloneTray

-A macOS menu bar application that automatically clones Git repositories.
+A macOS menu bar application that automatically clones Git repositories and opens up in IDE

 ## Installation